fravila08/as_fitness/README.md

 A's Fitness is an empowering application designed to help individuals cultivate the mindset of a warrior by documenting their physical and mental accomplishments, as well as their ongoing pursuit of self-improvement.
 Whether you're striving for peak physical fitness, mental resilience, or personal growth, A's Fitness provides the tools to track your progress and stay motivated on your journey.

+## Check It Out

+The Front-End is currently being hosted through Github Pages and hosts dummy data led features.
+Click [here](https://fravila08.github.io/as_fitness/) to check it out!

 ## Key Features

 - **Diary Entries**: Keep a detailed record of your daily achievements, challenges, and reflections on your journey to becoming a better warrior.